 The Draft Bracknell Forest Local Plan will set the long term spatial vision and development strategy for the borough up to 2036.

-Once adopted, it will replace many of the saved policies in the Bracknell Forest Borough Local Plan (2002) and the Core Strategy (2008).
+Once adopted, it will replace the saved policies in the Bracknell Forest Borough Local Plan (2002) and the Core Strategy (2008).
 It will therefore be wide ranging in terms of the issues that it will cover.

-In summary, the Plan will include a vision, objectives, and strategy for the level and distribution of development in the borough up to 2036.
+The Plan will include a vision, objectives, and strategy for the level and distribution of development in the borough up to 2036.
 This includes housing, economic and retail development, new infrastructure and also policies relating to:

 - development within the green belt